b11901/Youtube_Notes/README.md

 # Youtube-Notes
 The idea of this site is to allow users to watch YouTube videos and take note at the same time.

-This is the initial working version of the app that I found in my backup and this needs a lot of changes.
+This is the initial working version of the app

 Current Priorities: